lsegal/yard/docs/GettingStarted.md

 To minimize rewriting of documentation and to ease maintenance, a special tag syntax is allowed to reference tags from other objects.
 Doing this allows a tag to be added as meta-data for multiple objects.
-A full example of this syntax is found in the {file:TAGS.markdown#reftags TAGS.markdown} file.
+A full example of this syntax is found in the {file:Tags.md#reftags Tags} file.

 **Inter-Document Links**